 SATELLITE rent-a-car, Nadi

-I found this company a little inconstant in there pricing.
-The cars are well maintained and no quite the selection to chose form as AIMS, rent a car. there yard was the very tidy, but the boys were a little heavy handed with the car freshener.
+I found this company a little inconsistent in their pricing.
+The cars are well maintained and no quite the selection to choose from as AIMS, rent a car.
+Their yard was very tidy, but the boys were a little heavy handed with the car freshener.

 Small four door car

-we took off one weekend to stay in a Resort North of Rakiraki.
+We took off one weekend to stay in a Resort North of Rakiraki.
 Yes just drive north and you will see the sign to our resort on the left.
-One hour latter we were all most in Suva, back we go.
-This time I rang then to get one of the boy to meet us at the turn off, what colour will the car be?
-So were was the sign, it was lying in the long grass.
+One hour later we were almost in Suva, back we go.
+This time I rang them to get one of the boys to meet us at the turn off, what colour will the car be?
+So where was the sign, it was lying in the long grass.

-And get a $5 sim card at the airport before you leave, so you can ring you accommodation when you get lost, phone coverage around the coast is excellent.
-Petrol station are close together, no problem there.
+And get a $5 SIM card at the airport before you leave, so you can ring your accommodation when you get lost, phone coverage around the coast is excellent.
+Petrol stations are close together, no problem there.
 Sept 2015 you will pay $2.15 PL.
-And to finish this section off, you can drive around Fiji, Viti Levu, in 13 Hours, so a Taxi drive told me.
+And to finish this section off, you can drive around Fiji, Viti Levu, in 13 Hours, so a Taxi driver told me.